 The Role of Government in Adoption

-I answered a question on the role of government in adoption for Philosophy in Action Radio on 19 August 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the role of government in adoption on 19 August 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 What is the proper role of government in adoption, if any?
 Many religious people recoil at the notion of gay marriage due to its implications for adoption.
 They fear that the government will then allow gay couples to adopt on a broader scale.
 I suspect that the government is taking too great a role in adoption, and that's what causes this particular controversy.
 So what role should the government play in adoption?
 Should it screen parents and forbid some people from adopting?
 More broadly, what would adoption look like in a free society?

 My Answer, In Brief: The government should stop meddling with adoption, instead recognizing adoption as a private contract.
 Private individuals and groups are entitled to discriminate however they see fit, but the government and its agents cannot.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 The mission of Philosophy in Action is to spread rational principles for real life... far and wide.
 That's why the vast majority of my work is available to anyone, free of charge.
 I love doing the radio show, but each episode requires an investment of time, effort, and money to produce.
 So if you enjoy and value that work of mine, please contribute to the tip jar.
 I suggest $5 per episode or $20 per month, but any amount is appreciated.
 In return, contributors can request that I answer questions from the queue pronto, and regular contributors enjoy free access to premium content and other goodies.